mridoni/gix/README.md

 Gix-IDE incorporates a custom module that provides native debugging (only supported with GnuCOBOL 3.1+) including breakpoints, stepping, variable inspection of both executable and callable modules.

 ### ESQL support
 Gix-IDE provides an ESQL preprocessor and drivers for ODBC, MySQL and PostgreSQL.
 The preprocessor has been developed starting from OceSQL, but has been almost completely rewritten in its last iterations.
 It has been at the center of several production applications for a few years now.
+The ESQL subsystem, though having been rewritten and refactored for the most part, started as a (private) fork of [OceSQL](https://github.com/opensourcecobol/Open-COBOL-ESQL).

 ### HTTP REST Services
 An HTTP server is provided that can natively call GnuCOBOL modules, using HTTP methods and JSON for input/output.
 Such modules can be run and debugged from inside the IDE.
+This module (named gix-http) is largely based on [QtWebApp](http://stefanfrings.de/qtwebapp/index-en.html) by Stefan Frings.

 ### DB management
 Gix-IDE also incorporates a DB manager that can generate COPY files from a DB connection (DCLGEN-style) and look at basic table/field properties.